Particular/ServicePulse/README.md

  - Open cmd window and navigate into `ServicePulse\src\ServicePulse.Host` path
  - run the following command `npm run setup`.
 This script will install all node and bower dependencies and update index.html to include them if needed.

 After doing the above steps one can open visual studio and continue working on this project.
+You can also run this project from node using `npm run serve`.

 ### Configuring automated tests